 DOI Regulation 5 C.F.R. § 3501.105 requires all Department employees to seek prior written approval from a Departmental or bureau ethics counselor before engaging in paid or unpaid work with a prohibited source.
 For the purposes of these regulations, the definition of prohibited source is any person, company, or organization that has business with your agency, is seeking to do business with your agency, conducts operations that are regulated by your agency, or has any interests that might be affected by the performance or nonperformance of your official duties.
 The components within the Department are the same as in "Gifts from Domestic and Private Sources".
 Section 5 C.F.R. § 2635.202.
 Check with your office or bureau ethics counselor for any office-specific or bureau-specific procedures or restrictions that may apply to your situation.

-Presidentially appointed, Senate confirmed employees may pursue certain outside activities after consultation with the Departmental Ethics Office.
+Presidentially appointed confirmed by the Senate employees (PAS) may pursue certain outside activities after consultation with the Departmental Ethics Office.
 PAS may not receive outside earned income for engaging in any such activity.
 Noncareer SES employees may not in any calendar year, receive outside earned income that exceeds 15% of the annual rate of basic pay for level II of the Executive Schedule.

-All outside work must take place outside official duty hours or while on authorized leave.
+All outside work or activities must take place outside official duty hours or while on authorized leave.
 You may not use or permit the use of your official title or position in your outside work or activities.
 See exceptions under Reference to Official Position below.

 You may not serve as an expert witness, in your private capacity in any proceeding before a court or agency of the United States in which the U.S. is a party or has a direct or substantial interest, without prior approval from the head of the Departmental Ethics Office [Designated Agency Ethics Official (DAEO)].